Introduction

 About Young Doctor’s Camp

 This year’s camp offers an exclusive behind-the-scenes experience, with hours of guided learning from expert doctors and healthcare professionals.
 Students will gain firsthand insights into various hospital departments and daily operations.
 The highlight?
 Live interactive Q&A sessions with renowned specialists, where they can ask medical questions and discover what it truly takes to be a doctor.
+Students will also be introduced to advancements such as Robotics and Artificial Intelligence (AI) in the medical field, giving them a glimpse into the future of healthcare.

 Objective of the Program